Written by Tom Huston

 Not all problems are created equal, and some may require incredibly extensive causal-factor maps to arrive at one or multiple root causes.
 As always, the time it takes to sit down with a team for a brainstorming session and generate complex charts has to be weighed against the potential usefulness of such a chart.
 One should “avoid over-applying root-cause analysis,” advises James Shore at The Art of Agile.
 “Balance the risk of error against the cost of more process overhead.”
 Extensive RCA is not a necessary tactic for every problem, but simple versions of it can be helpful in most cases.

-Returning to our focus on RCA as it applies to the world of DevOps, root cause analysis is simply about determining, very specifically, the when, the where, and the why of a problem at its source, before it can ripple out to affect the end-user of an application or website a second time.
-And again, while developers and QA personnel may often need to engage in more traditional methods of RCA, getting together around notepads or whiteboards for extended brainstorming sessions, there are now sophisticated Web-based tools that can do a lot of the job for you, automatically diagnosing the root causes of errors—particularly where Web performance monitoring and application performance management are concerned.
+Returning to our focus on root cause analysis as it applies to the world of DevOps, root cause analysis is simply about determining, very specifically, the when, the where, and the why of a problem at its source, before it can ripple out to affect the end-user of an application or website a second time.
+And again, while developers and QA personnel may often need to engage in more traditional methods of root cause analysis, getting together around notepads or whiteboards for extended brainstorming sessions, there are now sophisticated Web-based tools that can do a lot of the job for you, automatically diagnosing the root causes of errors—particularly where Web performance monitoring and real user monitoring are concerned.

-The traditional practice of RCA is a form of deductive analysis, Sherlock Holmes style, beginning with a known problem and working backward, sifting through the available evidence to identify the culprit.
+The traditional practice of root cause analysis is a form of deductive analysis, Sherlock Holmes style, beginning with a known problem and working backward, sifting through the available evidence to identify the culprit.
 But taking the opposite approach is also possible (Minority Report, dear Watson?).